Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     | updateResourceEndpoint |   [Patch URI]|
     | trainedModelName | [Resource Name]|

-### Create Azure Data Factory For Retraining and Updating
+### Modify the Azure Data Factory For Retraining and Updating
-1. Go to Azure Portal https://ms.portal.azure.com and choose the resource group you just deployed
+1. Go to the [Azure Portal](https://ms.portal.azure.com) and navigate to your resource group.
-2. Click the data factory you created in this solution
+2. Click on the data factory you created earlier in this solution.
-3. Click ***Author and deploy***
+3. Click ***Author and deploy***.
 3. Stop MLPipeline:
-    1. Click **MLPipeline** in the "Pipelines" list,
+    1. Click **MLPipeline** in the "Pipelines" list.
-    2. Start the pipeline by setting the value "isPause
+    2. Stop the pipeline by setting the value "isPaused" to "true":
-    3.  d" to "true"
         ```
         "isPaused": true
         ```
-    3. Click the upper arrow button to  deploy it
+    3. Click the up arrow button to deploy the modified (paused) pipeline.
 4. Create/Update Linked services:
+    1. Create the Azure ML Training Linked Service:
-    1. Click **New Compute**, choose ***Azure ML***,  replay the content in the editor with  the content in [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json), replace  the content in "mlEndpoint" and "apikey" with  the real value in the "Train Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
-You can check the value from your memo in the Azure Machine learning Web service part.
+        1. Click **New Compute** and choose ***Azure ML***.
+	2. Replace the content in the editor with the content in the [AzureMLLinkedServiceTraining.json](resource/AzureDataFactoryRetrain/AzureMLLinkedServiceTraining.json) (available in the resource/AzureDataFactoryRetrain folder of the git repository).
+	3. Replace the content in "mlEndpoint" and "apikey" with the values from the "Train Machine learning Web Service" memo table.
+	4. Click the up arrow button to deploy the linked service.
     2. Click **AzureMLLinkedService**, remove the content in the editor, copy  the content in [AzureMLLinkedService.json](resource/AzureDataFactoryRetrain/AzureMLLinkedService.json) in the retrain folder  to the editor, replace  the content in "mlEndpoint" , "apikey" and "updateResourceEndpoint" with  the real value in the "Updatable Predictive Machine learning Web Service" section of your memo , and click the upper arrow button to  deploy it.
 5. Create datasets
     1. Click **New Dataset**, choose ***Azure Blob Storage***, replace the content in the editor with the content in [TrainedModelBlob.json](resource/AzureDataFactoryRetrain/TrainedModelBlob.json) to the editor, and click the upper arrow button to  deploy it